-- Allow an aeroplane engaged in EDTO to comply with the EDTO critical fuel scenario as established by CAAF; - Meet additional requirements not covered above; - Note 1: Fuel planning for a failure that occurs at the most critical point along a route (4.3.6.3 f) 1)) may place the aeroplane in a fuel emergency situation based on 4.3.7.2. - Note 2: Guidance on EDTO critical fuel scenarios is contained in Attachment C; - Discretionary fuel, which shall be the extra amount of fuel to be carried at the discretion of the pilot-in-command. - 4.3.6.4 It is recommended that the Operator determine one final reserve fuel value for each aeroplane type and variant in their fleet rounded up to an easily recalled figure. - 4.3.6.5 Further to the provisions of Section 31, 39 and 40 of the Air Navigation Regulations, a flight shall not commence unless the usable fuel on board meets the requirements in 4.3.6.3 a), b), c), d), e) and f) if required and shall not continue from the point of in-flight re-planning unless the usable fuel on board meets the requirements in 4.3.6.3 b), c), d), e) and f) if required. - 4.3.6.6 Further to the provisions of Section 31, 39 and 40 of the Air Navigation Regulations, and notwithstanding the provisions in 4.3.6.3 a), b), c), d) and f), CAAF may, based on the results of a specific safety risk assessment conducted by the operator which demonstrates how an equivalent level of safety will be maintained, approve variations to the pre-flight fuel calculation of taxi fuel, trip fuel, contingency fuel, destination alternate fuel, and additional fuel.
-The specific safety risk assessment shall include at least the: - Flight fuel calculations; - Capabilities of the operator to include: - A data-driven method that includes a fuel consumption monitoring programme; and/or - The advanced use of alternate aerodromes; and - Specific mitigation measures.

-Note: Guidance on the specific safety risk assessment, fuel consumption monitoring programmes and the advanced use of alternate aerodromes is contained in the Flight Planning and Fuel Management (FPFM) Manual (ICAO Doc 9976).

-4.3.6.7 Further to the provisions of Section 31, 39 and 40 of the Air Navigation Regulations, the use of fuel after flight commencement for purposes other than originally intended during pre-flight planning shall require a re-analysis and, if applicable, adjustment of the planned operation.

-Note: Guidance on procedures for in-flight fuel management including re-analysis, adjustment and/or replanning considerations when a flight begins to consume contingency fuel before take-off is contained in the Flight Planning and Fuel Management (FPFM) Manual (ICAO Doc 9976).
+- 4.3.6.5 Further to the provisions of Section 31, 39 and 40 of the Air Navigation Regulations, a flight shall not commence unless the usable fuel on board meets the requirements in 4.3.6.3 a), b), c), d), e) and f) if required and shall not continue from the point of in-flight re-planning unless the usable fuel on board meets the requirements in 4.3.6.3 b), c), d), e) and f) if required. - 4.3.6.6 Further to the provisions of Section 31, 39 and 40 of the Air Navigation Regulations, and notwithstanding the provisions in 4.3.6.3 a), b), c), d) and f), CAAF may, based on the results of a specific safety risk assessment conducted by the operator which demonstrates how an equivalent level of safety will be maintained, approve variations to the pre-flight fuel calculation of taxi fuel, trip fuel, contingency fuel, destination alternate fuel, and additional fuel.
+The specific safety risk assessment shall include at least the: - a) Flight fuel calculations; - b) Capabilities of the operator to include: - i.
+A data-driven method that includes a fuel consumption monitoring programme; and/or - ii.
+The advanced use of alternate aerodromes; and - c) Specific mitigation measures. - Note: Guidance on the specific safety risk assessment, fuel consumption monitoring programmes and the advanced use of alternate aerodromes is contained in the Flight Planning and Fuel Management (FPFM) Manual (ICAO Doc 9976). - 4.3.6.7 Further to the provisions of Section 31, 39 and 40 of the Air Navigation Regulations, the use of fuel after flight commencement for purposes other than originally intended during pre-flight planning shall require a re-analysis and, if applicable, adjustment of the planned operation. - Note: Guidance on procedures for in-flight fuel management including re-analysis, adjustment and/or replanning considerations when a flight begins to consume contingency fuel before take-off is contained in the Flight Planning and Fuel Management (FPFM) Manual (ICAO Doc 9976).